- Introduction

 At this stage, the Drawing Order of your map should appear as below

 Notice that the CanadaEnergy2020 is listed as a stand-alone table.
 This, like the .csv file we imported in Lab 3, is because there is no spatial information associated with this layer.
 To draw this on the map, we need to “join” our layers together.
-Right-click on gpr_000a11a_e (Stats Canada name for the Provincial Boundaries), and find the option to add a join.
+Right-click on CA_ProvTer, find Joins and Relates > Add a Join.

 The Join tool will take two tables that each have a column with exactly the same text, and will add the columns of the Join Table to the end of the Input Table (see a screenshot of the Join window below).
 Note that this is case sensitive, so when you download your data you may need to edit names to match the boundary files that you have.

-Press OK, then open the attribute tables and confirm that the extra columns have been added to the attributes.
+Press OK, then open the attribute tables for each layer and confirm that the columns from CanadaEnergy2020 have been added to the right-hand side of the CA_ProvTer attribute table.

 To visualize the energy demand for each province, set the field to demand:

 Now when you look at your map you should see the first problem that comes up when working with this type of data.
 The Territories all appear white, and Saskatchewan and Manitoba both appear in the same shade of light blue.
-What the map is really showing us at this point is how uneven the spread of population is across Canada.
+What the map is really showing us at this point is how uneven the spread of population is across Canada, because it shows us total energy demand per province, regardless of how many people live there.
 Whenever you are working with this type of data, take a moment to consider what variables may be driving the numbers you are trying to graph.

 To make this map a little bit more interesting, change the field to “percapa”.
 This field shows the energy used per person in each province in 2020 (note that no units of energy were provided with this dataset).